 Burton Mill’s machinery has been replaced over the years as its commercial use changed.
 Possibly the only remaining workings from the 1780s is this sack hoist pulley and shaft above the grain bins in the attic.
 It probably only survived because it was too heavy and difficult to remove as other sack hoists and grain elevators were installed.

 The mill is now powered by this water turbine which replaced the western water wheel in 1929.
-This was installed to power a large circular saw.
+This was installed to power a large circular saw in tandem with the older eastern turbine.

 It is an inward-flow, reaction (Francis) turbine made by Gilkes of Kendal, capable of producing 27hp (20kW) with a flow of 400l/s and head of 5.5m.
 Water from Burton Mill Pond enters via the large pipe above.